Accelerating Progress in Diversity, Equity, Inclusion, and Environmental, Social, Governance Initiatives

 Now, some 20 years later, here comes DEI/ESG, and I see a similar path forward:

-6. Velocity (Level 6): Synthesis becomes contagious.
-DEI/ESG has truly moved from the provenance of a small department of Chief DEI officer to an end-to-end responsibility across all organizations in an ecosystem.
+- Velocity (Level 6): Synthesis becomes contagious.
+DEI/ESG has moved from a department or DEI officer to an end-to-end responsibility across all organizations in an ecosystem.

-Twenty years after No Boundaries, we finally have and are using the technology to make the term supply chain obsolete, transitioning to artificial intelligence, machine-learning and cloud-computing-powered Digital Supply Networks.
+Twenty years after No Boundaries, we finally have and are using the technology to make the term supply chain obsolete.
+WE can transition to artificial intelligence, machine-learning and cloud-computing-powered Digital Supply Networks.
 Let’s not take two decades for our organizations to do the same with DEI and ESG.